korem-lab/pymgpipe/README.md

 -  Folder with individual taxa models (either in `.mat` or `.xml` format)
 -  Relative abundance matrix (as a `.csv`) with samples as **columns** and taxa as **rows**.
 Taxa names should correspond to file names within taxa folder (excluding extension)

-Examples of both can be found in the  `examples/` folder
+Examples of both can be found in the  `examples/` folder.
+Individual models for thousands of bacteria can be found and downloaded [here](<https://www.vmh.life/#microbes/search>).

 ### Outputs
 The exact location and names of output files will vary depending on the parameters you pass into each function.
 However, the default output for pymgpipe's **build_models** function will look something like this-